KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/src/Research/Research_Readme.md

-# Research.md

-This readme contains a list of papers, which has been researched and are commented for this master thesis project.

 # Papers

+This readme contains a list of papers, which has been researched, investigated and are documented for this master thesis project.

 ## Transformer-based ECG classification papers